BonnierNews/lu-pg-doc-store/README.md

 version, this will create a new (latest) version of the document using the data from the specified version.
 This also marks the document as not removed.

+## Clean Entity History
+Will make a new version of the entity with the provided data and then remove all previous versions.
+Ignores if the entity is marked as removed or not.
+Should only be used when you are sure that you want to delete the entity version history, since it is not reversible.
+Good for gdpr!